libateq/sphinxcontrib-tryton/doc/configuration.rst

 These connection options are only used when connecting to a remote trytond server.

-**trytond_database**
-    The name of the database to connect to on the Tryton server.
-This value is required for remote connections.

 **trytond_host**
     The hostname of the server that is running the Tryton server.
 This value